arcus-azure/arcus.security/docs/preview/features/secret-store/named-secret-providers.md

 })
 ```

-## Retrieve the named secret provider
+## Retrieving a named secret provider

 Now that the named environment variables secret provider is registered, we should be able to retrieve this provider somewhere else in the application.
 Normally, you inject the `ISecretProvider` in your application service and accesses the secrets, but now you'll have to inject the `ISecretStore` interface to access the specific secret store operations.